 Emerson’s offers an array of beers to suit all palates, with a selection of year-round, seasonal, vintage, and limited brews.
 Their food menu is just as carefully curated, with bar snacks, sharing plates and mains to line your bellies and match your beer preferences – the smoked beef brisket goes down a treat when paired with a freshly poured Bookbinder or tasting tray.
 Take a seat under the outdoor fairy lights or grab a booth inside for a fantastic beer hall experience.

-22 Vogel Street, Dunedin Central, Dunedin
+22 Vogel Street, Central Dunedin, Dunedin

 Burgers and Beer – name a more iconic duo.
 Dunedin has a smorgasbord of spots where you can get your much-needed burger fix.

-Patties & Cream is a cute-as-can-be Bedford food truck out and about each week, frying up American-style burgers with quality ingredients and super friendly service.
+Patti's & Cream is a cute-as-can-be Bedford food truck out and about each week, frying up American-style burgers with quality ingredients and super friendly service.

-Burger Plant is Dunedin’s first and only fully plant-based fast food with everything from vegan pork to cheese and bacon bites made with vegan cheddar and tempeh.
+Burger Plant is Dunedin’s first and only fully plant-based fast food spot, with everything from vegan pork to cheese and bacon bites made with vegan cheddar and tempeh.

-Noisy Brewing Co.
+Noisy Brewing Company